-Polysilicon is an essential raw material in our production of photovoltaic, or solar, cells, and also in the solar cells and modules used by our PowerLight business to produce solar systems.
+Polysilicon is an essential raw material in our production of photovoltaic, or solar, cells and also in the solar cells and modules used by our PowerLight business to produce solar power systems.

 Polysilicon is created by refining quartz or sand.
 Polysilicon is melted and grown into crystalline ingots by companies specializing in ingot growth.
 We procure silicon ingots from these suppliers on a contractual basis and then slice these ingots into wafers.
 We also purchase wafers and polysilicon from third-party vendors.
 The ingots are sliced and the wafers are processed into solar cells in our Philippines manufacturing facility.

 There is currently an industry-wide shortage of polysilicon, which has resulted in significant price increases.
 We expect that the average price of polysilicon will continue to increase.
 Increases in polysilicon prices have in the past increased our manufacturing costs and may impact our manufacturing costs and net income in the future.
 As demand for solar cells has increased, many of our principal competitors have announced plans to add additional manufacturing capacity.
 As this manufacturing capacity becomes operational, it will increase the demand for polysilicon and further exacerbate the current shortage.
 Polysilicon is also used in the semiconductor industry generally and any increase in demand from that sector will compound the shortage.
-The production of polysilicon are under construction, we do not believe that the supply imbalance will be remedied in the near term.
+The production of polysilicon is capital intensive and adding additional capacity requires significant lead time.
+While we are aware that several new facilities for the manufacture of polysilicon are under construction, we do not believe that the supply imbalance will be remedied in the near term.
 We expect that polysilicon demand will continue to outstrip supply throughout 2007 and potentially for a longer period.